 It's that time of year again, time to begin pulling together all the receipts from 2016 and combine them with the myriad tax forms that no doubt began arriving in your mailbox a few weeks ago.

 In filling out tax returns one of the areas that many people have questions about is their car, and which expenses related to owning and operating it are deductible.
 This is especially true now that so many people supplement their incomes by driving for ride sharing services like Uber and Lyft.

-Because so many people rely on our toll calculator to quickly calculate toll expenses for car trips they took in 2015 we wanted to help people better understand these deductions.
+Because so many people rely on our toll calculator to quickly calculate toll expenses for car trips we wanted to help people better understand these deductions.

-So what are the deductible car expenses you can submit on your 2015 return?
+So what are the deductible car expenses you can submit on your 2016 tax return?
 Below are the guidelines provided by the IRS: